mindee/mindee-api-ruby/docs/products/us_healthcare_cards_v1.md

 * `service_fees` (Float): The price of service.
 * `service_name` (String): The name of service of the copay.
-Fields which are specific to this product; they are not used in any other product.

-### copays Field
-Is a fixed amount for a covered service.

-A `HealthcareCardV1Copay` implements the following attributes:

-* `service_fees` (Float): The price of service.
-* `service_name` (String): The name of service of the copay.

 # Attributes
 The following fields are extracted for Healthcare Card V1: